-So when something catches your eyes and a million ideas and creativity sparks up inside of you’ve found your authentic piece.
+So, when something catches your eyes and a million ideas and creativity sparks up inside of you, you’ve found your authentic piece.

 Fortunately, this gen and the next ones are leaving binarism in the past and just enjoying all the possibilities that fashion has to offer.
 What are the pieces from opposite extremes that you like to mix the most?

-N: Exactly, there’s a lot of possibilities in everything we don’t always need to categorise things all the time, I have a very androgynous features so I can pull off very masculine looks and feminine looks, I balance it out.
+N: Exactly, there’s a lot of possibilities in everything.
+We don’t need to categorise things all the time, I have very androgynous features so I can pull off very masculine looks and feminine looks, I balance it out.